-Elisabetta Aurino is research fellow at the Department of Economics and Public Policy, Imperial College London (UK).
-Aulo Gelli is senior research fellow at the International Food Policy Research Institute (US).
-Clement Adamba is research fellow at the School of Education and Leadership, University of Ghana (Ghana).
-Isaac Osei-Akoto is senior research fellow at the Institute of Statistical, Social, and Economic Research at the University of Ghana (Ghana).
-Harold Alderman is senior research fellow at the International Food Policy Research Institute (US).
-Corresponding author: Aurino.
-Email: e.aurino@imperial.ac.uk
+Elisabetta Aurino is an assistant professor in development economics at the University of Barcelona School of Economics (e.aurino@ub.edu).
+Clement Adamba is research fellow at the School of Education and Leadership, University of Ghana.
+Isaac Osei-Akoto is senior research fellow at the Institute of Statistical, Social, and Economic Research at the University of Ghana.
+Aulo Gelli and Harold Alderman are senior research fellows at the International Food Policy Research Institute.
+The authors gratefully acknowledge the enabling environment provided by the government of Ghana, particularly the Ghana School Feeding